christianalfoni/EmptyBox/posts/2017_04_16_The-second-case-for-function-tree.md

 ![ft_debugger](/images/ft_debugger.png)

 ## Async / Await
 But you might say... why even try to define this flow with promises?
 You can just use the new [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
-Even though async await does make it easier to define flows it does not encourage declarative code, it encourages imperative code.
+Even though async await does make it easier to define flows compared to promises it does not encourage declarative code, it encourages imperative code.
 Let us convert the example above:

 ```js